 Or if you believe your spouse/ex-spouse that has been gone/out of contact, for six months or more, exhibits behavior that could be harmful to your child/children, than protecting your child/children and pursuing terminating the other party's parental rights, is in the best interest of your family.

-At Joshua Wilson Law Firm, we empathize with you, and understand that these situations are incredibly challenging, and there are many choices to evaluate.
+At Higher Level Legal Law Firm, we empathize with you, and understand that these situations are incredibly challenging, and there are many choices to evaluate.
 Our team would be honored to help you protect you and your family's rights, and diligently fight for the legal goals you wish to pursue after being advised and analyzing all your options in your specific situation.

 Call our office today, and let us offer our experience, expert insight, personalized legal approach, to help you through the challenges you and your family are facing.